jaylkim/mold/README.md

 This code will create a png file in `output/figures` drawn by `ggplot2`.
 The global macro `$CURRENT_DO_PATH` will be added by the `mold do` command.
+The name `data` is reserved for Stata dataset that will be loaded by R.

 This command does the following: